Wolox/wolmo-utils-ios/README.md

 The resulting image will be returned in the public signal `imageSignal`.
 Also you can check if the device has an available camera checking the boolean `cameraAvailable`.
 As with the other utils, a protocol is provided and implemented by this class (`ImagePickerServiceType`) so you can use it as your type and provide a mock implementation if needed.

+### User Manager

+The framework provides a [UserManager](Utils/UserManager/UserManager.swift) intended to manage the current user.
+It also stores the user session exposing a way to update it whenever the user logs in, logs out, updates and expires.
+These transitions are expected to be handled outside the framework, but always letting UserManager know about them.

+When a user is logged in or signed up, `login:` must be called providing the fetched user.
+This will make `UserManager` know a valid session is being used.

+The same way, when the user is logged out, `logout` must be called.
+This will make `UserManager` remove the stored session token.

+The function `update:` receiving a user can be useful to make `UsenManager` store an updated `User`.

+### Storing a User

+`UserManager` can provide the current user reading the property `currentUser`.
+This property is set when `bootstrapSession` is called, which must be called only once.

+This function fetches the current user if an instance of [CurrentUserFetcherType](Utils/UserManager/CurrentUserFetcher.swift) is provided.
+Since the user is not persisted in the device, and only stored in memory the user needs to be fetched every time the application is launched.

 ## Contributing
 1. Fork it